thomsonreuters/eessi-as4.net/README.md

 Basic testing against the EESSI AS4 Messaging profile is already covered.
 Extensive testing is scheduled later this year.

+#Documentation
+A configuration- and usermanual for AS4.NET can be found [online]([https://ec.europa.eu/cefdigital/wiki/display/EDELCOMMUNITY/AS4.NET)

 # Features
 - One-Way/Push message exchange pattern (v1.0)
 - XML based configuration (v1.0)